babilon1210/Chess-project/README.md

 # Chess-project
+A chess game written from scratch.
+Backend engine written in JAVA.
+Web socket for client-server communication written using Spring Framework.
-A chess game written from scratch in JAVA, Spring Framework, HTML, JS, CSS.
+Frontend written in HTML, JS, CSS.